-30.960G Technology and Organizations
+30.960G Technology and Organizations S2 L3

-S2 L3

 The relationship between technological change, employment and organizations.
 Students specialize in particular areas of interest within this focus. eg the origins, nature, rate, industrial distribution and prevailing ideologies of technological innovation, adaptation and diffusion may be examined, and consideration given to their relationship to 1. major organizational variables such as organizational size and structure; centralization and decentralization of control and power; employment, underemployment and unemployment, and the design of work.
-2. the interests of key groups such as technical specialists (eg engineers), management, general employees, industrial tribunals, unions, and disadvantaged groups such as immigrants, women, youth and aged. and 3. factors affecting the quality of working life such as alternative patterns of work, industrial learning and recurrent education.
+2. the interests of key groups such as technical specialists (eg engineers), management, general employees, industrial tribunals, unions, and disadvantaged groups such as immigrants, women, youth and aged. and 3. factors affecting the quality of working life such as alternative patterns of work, industrial accidents and occupational health, work satisfaction, formal and informal learning and recurrent education.

-Subject to availability of staff.
+\ Subject to the availability of staff.

-‡ Only students enrolled in the Marine Science program.
+Only students enrolled in the Marine Science program.